xylophonehero/xstate-tsserver/README.md

 XState tsserver extends the regular tsserver definitions to make navigating around a state machine much easier

-### Go to Definition
+### Go to implementation definition

-Under any named action, guard or actor within the state machine config, going to the definition will navigate to it's implementation within the setup block of the machine.
+Under any named action, guard, actor or delay within the machine config, go to definition will navigate to it's implementation within the setup block of the machine.

+💡 **Tip:** In VSCode, hover over the implementation and press `F12` or `cmd+click` to navigate to the definition.

+### Find implementation references

+Under any named action, guard, actor or delay within the machine config, find all references will navigate to it's implementation within the setup block of the machine and show other uses of it in the machine config

+💡 **Tip:** In VSCode, hover over the implementation and press `shift+F12` to navigate to the definition.

+### Jump to state target

+Under any state target within the machine config, go to definition will navigate to that target state

-In VSCode, hover over the implementation and press `F12` or `cmd+click` to navigate to the definition.
+💡 **Tip:** In VSCode, hover over the implementation and press `F12` or `cmd+click` to navigate to the definition.

 ---